HongyuJiang/Persona-Chatbot/readme.md

 > Date: 2016

 18. Neural Personalized Response Generation as Domain Adaptation
-> further took the information of addressee into consideration to create a more realistic chatbot.
+> Further took the information of addressee into consideration to create a more realistic chatbot.
 Since the training data comes from different speakers with inconsistency. </br>
 > Date: 2017

 19. Personalizing a Dialogue System with Transfer Reinforcement Learning
-> used transfer reinforcement learning to eliminate inconsistencies. </br>
+> Used transfer reinforcement learning to eliminate inconsistencies. </br>
 > Date: 2016

 ## Personality Detection in Text